penguin-cmyk/external.asm/README.md

 Welcome!
 This is a **work-in-progress external project** written entirely in x86_64 assembly using Intel syntax.

-Right now, it features a simple functionality: modifying the walkspeed of a humanoid.
-It’s minimal, but it's a solid foundation - and there’s more to come!
-Execution features might be next on the list.
+Right now, it features a simple functionality: modifying the walkspeed of a humanoid and changing the position of parts.

 The project uses **NASM** as the assembler, and a build script is included under scripts/build.sh for convenience.